tavinathanson/rebeccaandtavi.com/_posts/2000-01-03-weddingevents.md

 ### Schedule

+Our wedding ceremony and reception will take place at the Hyatt Regency, Princeton NJ 102 Carnegie Center Dr, Princeton, NJ 08540

-**Saturday, April 14, 2018**, we will host a midday open house brunch at Rebecca's mom's house in West Windsor, NJ for guests who are in town.
-Saturday evening we will enjoy dinner at a restaurant nearby.
+**Saturday, April 14, 2018**, we will host a midday open house brunch in West Windsor, NJ for guests who are in town.
+Saturday evening you are invited to join us for dinner at a restaurant nearby.

-**Sunday, April 15, 2018** late afternoon ceremony followed by reception at the Hyatt Regency, Princeton, NJ
+**Sunday, April 15, 2018** late afternoon ceremony followed by reception with dinner and dancing at the Hyatt Regency.
+Cocktail attire // Suit and tie